Chief Credit Officer Salary

 Popular Skills for Chief Credit Officer

-Chief Credit Officers report a focused set of job skills.
+Job skills reported by Chief Credit Officers are limited.
 Most notably, skills in Risk Management / Risk Control, Credit Control, Financial Analysis, and Loan Underwriting are correlated to pay that is above average.
-Skills that pay less than market rate include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
+Those listing People Management as a skill should be prepared for drastically lower pay.
+Loan Underwriting and Financial Analysis also typically command lower compensation.
 Most people skilled in Credit Control are similarly competent in Risk Management / Risk Control.

 Pay by Experience Level for Chief Credit Officer